Corpses as Bedmates

 An online review of Kristen Cothron describes her as 'combin[ing] cabaret and indie rock', which probably isn't too far off the mark, at least on 2006's Love Letters From a Fool.
 I'm afraid I'm struggling to identify any standout tracks; I'm sure her jazz-inflected indie thing is perfectly good at what it does, but it left me completely cold.
 Sorry.

 Producer Ben Strano's credited with Mellotron and Chamberlin, presumably the Chamby (flute) and Mellotron (string) parts on Your Love, sounding surprisingly real, I have to say.
 Sadly, they do little to enliven this rather dull record.

 Holocaust (Part 1)

 Holocaust (Part 2)

 Coto-en-Pel were another of those one-shot late '70s Spanish progressive bands that, sadly, appeared and disappeared before anyone really noticed.
-Their sole legacy, Holocaust is a fine album, maybe a little less obviously 'Spanish' than many of their contemporaries, with guitar work that recalls Steve Howe in places.
-The album is mostly instrumental, with just the occasional vocal part cropping up; keyboards are the usual suspects, with quite a lot of string synth, at least on Aura De Sons.
+Their sole legacy, Holocaust, is a fine album, maybe a little less obviously 'Spanish' than many of their contemporaries, its guitar work recalling Steve Howe in places.
+The album is mostly instrumental, just the occasional vocal part cropping up; keyboards are the usual suspects, with quite a lot of string synth, at least on Aura De Sons.